-Paint-It-Yourself Pottery (2006) ice cream: 139,100 ppm Lead (90 ppm & up is unsafe for kids).
-The shop owner had said the glazes were “Lead-free”.
+Paint-it-Yourself Pottery (2006) ice cream: 139,100 ppm Lead (90 ppm & up is unsafe for kids but the shop owner said the glazes were “Lead-free”)

 June 6, 2021 — Sunday

-This is a very personal piece for me, as my son A.J. (who is now 18 years old) made this for his 4th birthday in 2006 (after having already been Lead-poisoned at Age 3).
+This is a very personal piece for me, as my son A.J. (who is now 18-years-old) made this for his 4th birthday in 2006 (after having already been Lead-poisoned at age 3).

 90 ppm Lead (or higher) is unsafe for kids.
 This ceramic hand-painted ice cream cone (box) tested positive for Lead at levels higher than 139,000 ppm!